 It is with a heavy heart that the Safe Routes Partnership (Safe Routes Partnership) mourns the passing of its founder, Deb Hubsmith, on August 18, 2015.

 Deb was diagnosed with Acute Myeloid Leukemia in October, 2013.
 Despite this tremendous challenge, she remained dedicated to her vision of creating a more walkable, bikeable, and healthy world, especially for children.
 Even after stepping down as executive director in September, 2014 in order to focus on her health, she remained an active board member, contributing her wealth of experience, knowledge and passion.

-I first met Hubsmith years ago as she was launching the National Partnership and the nation was on the cusp of a movement to make walking and biking safe, easy and viable transportation options for children and their families.
+I first met Hubsmith years ago as she was launching the Safe Routes Partnership and the nation was on the cusp of a movement to make walking and biking safe, easy and viable transportation options for children and their families.
 At the time, I worked at the Michigan Fitness Foundation supporting active communities and a statewide Safe Routes to School coalition.